Recurrent neural chemical reaction networks that approximate arbitrary dynamics: Recurrent neural chemical reaction networks (RNCRNs)

 This reduced system allows us to prove that the RNCRN can in principle be fine-tuned to execute the target dynamics arbitrarily closely.
 In particular, to achieve this task, we follow two steps.

-Firstly, we assume that the chemical perceptrons are in the quasi-static state, {\it i.e.} we consider the reduced system~(\ref{eq:single_layer_RRE_reduced}).
+Firstly, we assume that the chemical perceptrons are in the quasi-static state, i.e. we consider the reduced system~(\ref{eq:single_layer_RRE_reduced}).
 Using the classical (static) theory from ANNs, it follows that the rate coefficients from the RNCRN can be fine-tuned so that the vector field from the reduced system~(\ref{eq:single_layer_RRE_reduced}) is close to that of the target system~(\ref{eq:target_ODEs}).
 To ensure a good vector field match, one in general requires sufficiently many chemical perceptrons.
 We call this first step the \emph{quasi-static approximation}.

-Secondly, we disregard the assumption that the chemical perceptrons are in the quasi-static state, {\it i.e.} we consider the full system~(\ref{eq:single_layer_RRE}).
+Secondly, we disregard the assumption that the chemical perceptrons are in the quasi-static state, i.e. we consider the full system~(\ref{eq:single_layer_RRE}).
 Nevertheless, we substitute into the full system the rate coefficients found in the first step.
-Using perturbation theory from dynamical systems, it follows that, under this parameter choice, the concentrations of the executive species from the full system~(\ref{eq:single_layer_RRE}) match the variables from the target system~(\ref{eq:target_ODEs}), provided that the chemical perceptrons fire sufficiently (but finitely) fast.
+Using perturbation theory, it follows that, under this parameter choice, the concentrations of the executive species from the full system~(\ref{eq:single_layer_RRE}) approximate the dependent variables from the target system~(\ref{eq:target_ODEs}) arbitrarily closely, provided that the chemical perceptrons fire sufficiently (but finitely) fast.
 We call this second step the \emph{dynamical approximation}.

 In summary, the RNCRN induced by~(\ref{eq:single_layer_RRE}) with sufficiently many chemical perceptrons ($M \ge 1$ large enough) which act sufficiently fast ($\mu > 0$ small enough) can execute any target dynamics.
-This result is stated rigorously and proved in Appendix~\ref{app:single_layer_RNCRN}; a generalization to deep RNCRNs, i.e. RNCRNs containing multiple coupled layers of chemical perceptrons, is presented in Appendix~\ref{app:proof_multi_net_multi_dim}.
+This universal approximation result is stated rigorously and proved in Appendix~\ref{app:single_layer_RNCRN}.